 Prof. Kontokosta brings training urban planning, data science, economics, and systems engineering to the data-driven study of cities.

-He serves on committees and advisory boards at the National Academies, DARPA, and the NSF Northeast Big Data Hub, and previously served on the boards of the UNEP Sustainable Buildings and Climate Council, the Royal Institution of Chartered Surveyors, and as Vice Chair and Commissioner of the Suffolk County (NY) Planning Commission.
-In addition to his academic work, Constantine is an accomplished entrepreneur and, together with his brother, Michael Kontokosta, designed, built, and owns Kontokosta Winery, the Harborfront Inn, and Cove Place Inn, all on the North Fork of Long Island, as well as numerous properties in New York City and the East End.
+He serves or has served on committees and advisory boards at the National Academies, DARPA, the NSF Northeast Big Data Hub, the UNEP Sustainable Buildings and Climate Council, and the Royal Institution of Chartered Surveyors, and was the Vice Chair and a Commissioner of the Suffolk County (NY) Planning Commission.
+In addition to his academic work, Constantine is an accomplished entrepreneur.